Tencent/tgfx/README.md

 ## Introduction

 TGFX (Tencent Graphics) is a lightweight 2D graphics library designed for rendering texts, geometries, and images.
-It provides high-performance APIs that work across a variety of GPU hardware and software platforms, including iOS, Android, macOS, Windows, Linux, Web, and more.
+It provides high-performance APIs that work across a variety of GPU hardware xxx and software platforms, including iOS, Android, macOS, Windows, Linux, Web, and more.
 TGFX was originally designed to serve as the default graphics engine for the [PAG](https://pag.io) project starting from version 4.0.
 Its main objective is to offer a compelling alternative to the Skia graphics